MileHacker Logo

 Photography Ethics

 Generally, photography is allowed in most tourist areas.
-Always request permission before taking photos of individuals, especially children.
+Always request permission before taking photos of individuals, for kids especially.
 Be discreet.

 Dining Practices